AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

-# How to Airdrop your DPT token
+# How to execute a DPT Token Airdrop

 ## Prerequisites

 1. A deployed ERC20 token and the required balance of that token for the airdrop.
+[How to launch a token?](../how-to-launch-utility-token/how-to-launch-token-dpt.md)
 2. A list of the addresses and their corresponding airdrop balances, which should sum up to a value not exceeding the available airdrop balance.

 For example, let's say the ERC20 token address is `0x59b670e9fA9D0A427751Af201D676719a970857b` and the required airdrop balance is `6,900` (six thousand nine hundred).